StevenMcD/littlewins.github.io/_posts/2015-12-01-help-with-getting-the-physics-library-started.md

 category: email
 ---

-The Rocketry Team is hopeing we can get started on the Physics library - it's not something we're supposed to be doing all the time (helping them out with scientific calcs) but they're completely buried for the demo coming up next week.
+The Rocketry Team is hoping we can get started on the Physics library - it's not something we're supposed to be doing all the time (helping them out with scientific calcs) but they're completely buried for the demo coming up next week.

-Yeah, I know.
+**Yeah, I know.**

 Anyway: I think this would be a fun thing for you to play around with.
-I'll walk you through it and along the way you can learn about Pattern Matching.
-You might be wondering why I don't just do it myself if I have the time to write the email?
+I'll walk you through it and along the way you can put to practice what you've been reading in my manual. **You are reading it right?** You better be, my ass is on the line here.... no pressure :p.

-Because you get to test it :).
-Let's go.
+You might be wondering why I don't just do this Physics library myself if I have the time to write the email?
+Are you always this much trouble?
+Jeez!
+Because you get to test it and testing is fun isn't it.
+OK pipe down let's go.

 ## Organizing the Project